progit/progit/de/01-introduction/01-chapter1.markdown

 <!--To install Git, you need to have the following libraries that Git depends on: curl, zlib, openssl, expat, and libiconv.
 For example, if you’re on a system that has yum (such as Fedora) or apt-get (such as a Debian based system), you can use one of these commands to install all of the dependencies:-->

 Um Git zu installieren, benötigst Du die folgenden Bibliotheken, die von Git verwendet werden: curl, zlib, openssl, expat und libiconv.
-Wenn Dir auf deinem System yum (z.B. auf Fedora) oder apt-get (z.B. auf Debian-basierten Systemen) zur Verfügung steht, kannst Du einen der folgenden Befehle verwenden, um diese Abhängigkeiten zu installieren:
+Wenn Dir auf Deinem System yum (z.B. auf Fedora) oder apt-get (z.B. auf Debian-basierten Systemen) zur Verfügung steht, kannst Du einen der folgenden Befehle verwenden, um diese Abhängigkeiten zu installieren:

 	$ yum install curl-devel expat-devel gettext-devel \
 	  openssl-devel zlib-devel